-Annual reviews are a necessary “evil”, something that needs to be done at least once every year or even more often.
+Annual reviews need to be done at least once every year or even more often.
 Some firms conduct reviews every quarter, rather than just once a year.

 For investment advisers registered with the Securities and Exchange Commission (“SEC”), annual reviews are mandated under Rule 206(4)-7 of the Investment Advisers Act of 1940, and requires a review to be performed at least annually of a firm’s policies, procedures, and internal controls.